 Melkweg is perhaps the most well known Amsterdam club and music venue.
-The large building is former milking factory, giving the venue its name, which means The Milky Way in English.
-Melkweg is operated by a not for profit organisation of artists under the same name and has been since the group discovered the abandoned dairy factory in 1970.
+The large building is a former milking factory, giving the venue its name, which in English means The Milky Way.
+Melkweg is operated by a non-profit organisation of artists under the same name and has been since the group discovered the abandoned dairy factory in 1970.